anshulg954/Logistic-Regression/README.md

 Implementing Logistic Regression from a Neural Network.

 Things learnt were,
-*Preprocessing the dataset is important.*
+*Preprocessing the dataset is important.*//
 *You implemented each function separately: initialize(), propagate(), optimize().
-Then you built a model().*
-*Tuning the learning rate (which is an example of a "hyperparameter") can make a big difference to the algorithm.
-You will see more examples of this later in this course!*
+Then you built a model().*// *Tuning the learning rate (which is an example of a "hyperparameter") can make a big difference to the algorithm.
+You will see more examples of this later in this course!*//

 ## Important Links: